‘Game Of Thrones’ Season 7: Top 7 Questions About Jon Snow And His Parents

 When it comes to Game of Thrones, no one within its vast universe has been burdened with keeping a greater truth than Ned Stark.
 The late, great leader of House Stark took one enormous secret to his grave, the identity of Jon Snow’s real parents.

 Until his death, Ned (Sean Bean) had led the world to believe that Jon Snow (Kit Harington) was his illegitimate son with an unnamed woman.
-In the Game of Thrones Season 6 finale, fans’ long-held speculations were finally confirmed when it was revealed that Jon Snow is not in fact, Ned Stark’s son.
+In the Game of Thrones Season 6 finale, fans’ long-held speculations were finally confirmed when it was revealed that Jon Snow is not, in fact, Ned Stark’s son.
 This revelation has led to countless questions about Jon Snow, and the secrets surrounding his biological parents.
 Listed below are the top seven questions, Game of Thrones Season 7 will hopefully be able to answer, in that regard.

 Season 7 Question #1: Why didn’t Ned tell Catelyn the truth?

-By claiming Jon was his illegitimate son, Ned drove a permanent wedge between himself, and his wife.
+By claiming Jon was his illegitimate son, Ned drove a permanent wedge between himself and his wife.
 He also subjected Jon to years of never-ending scorn from his resentful stepmother.
 So why didn’t Ned privately pull Catelyn aside, and tell her the truth?
 Is it because he could not trust her to keep it a secret?
 Or was he concerned about what she would do with the knowledge?

 Season 7 Question #2: Why did Ned not make any arrangements for Jon Snow to learn the truth about his parents?